Anish47180/Hypotenuse-Calculator/README.md

-# LearningCPP
+# Hypotenuse-Calc

-This project was to help me learn making projects with Visual Studio Code in C++ using the multimedia library of SFML.
+This project is my first attempt to make a hypotenuse calculator after learning the basics of trig.